sjbylo/example-bash-operator/README.md

 kubectl create -f deploy/role_binding.yaml
 ```

-As a normal user (as with cluster-admin permissions), launch the Operator as a deployment:
+As a normal user (or with cluster-admin permissions), launch the Operator as a deployment:

 ```
 kubectl create -f deploy/service_account.yaml